English 103g. Advanced Old English: Scribes and Manuscripts

 TBD | Location: TBD

-Building on the basic grammar and translation skills learned in English 102, this course introduces students to Old English literature in its most immediate context: the manuscripts that preserve their earliest copies.
-The weekly task of translation will be supplemented by consistent attention to the manuscript contexts of Old English literature.
-The texts will include selections from the Anglo-Saxon Chronicle, the OE Genesis with its illustrations, Exeter Book Riddles, Beowulf, and others.
-The instruction will guide students through basic principles of manuscript study.
-As a special event we will invite a professional calligrapher to instruct students—equipped with a goose quill!—on the traditional skill of calligraphy.
-At the end of the term, with the help of personal coaching, each student will edit and translate manuscript folios in a collaborative edition of an Old English text.
+Building on the basic grammar and translation skills learned in English 102, this course introduces students to Old English literature in its most immediate context: the manuscripts that preserve the earliest copies of each text.
+The weekly task of translation will be supplemented by consistent attention to the unique manuscript contexts of Old English literature.
+Special class sessions will include a visit to the Houghton Library to examine the way early manuscripts were created, and a class visit by a professional calligrapher for a hands-on demonstration of the ancient art of writing with a quill pen and ink.
+The texts will include selections from a historical chronicle, the OE Genesis with its illustrations, the Exeter Book Riddles, Beowulf, and others.
+The course will guide students through basic principles of manuscript study, such as how the manuscript folios are made, how scribes prepared them before the first word was inked, and how they were gathered into a finished book.
+Even though we live in an age when more and more texts are encountered in digital form (you’re looking at one right now!), the physical book endures as one of the lasting legacies of the Middle Ages.
+The course will culminate in a collaborative edition of an Old English text, in which each student will transcribe two folios from a medieval manuscript and turn it, step by step, into a classroom edition.

 Recommended Preparation: English 102.